 Bubble Glass Pendant Lamp

-Materials: Amber crystal glass globe.
-Gold painted metal.
-Porcelain socket.
+Materials: Amber crystal bubble glass globe.
+Gold painted metal lid.
+Some metal and plastic parts.
+Porcelain E14 socket.

 Cord Length: 60 cm / 23.62’’